HDrizzle/stack_machine/README.md

 11. `GPIO-WRITE` - Writes to GPIO output pins
 12. `OFFSET-WRITE` - Replaces value in stack at `ToS - offset`
 13. `SET-STACK-OFFSET` - Sets the stack offset byte
+14. `ALU-C-IN` - ALU latch for carry and borrow

 Devices that can set the state of (write to) the bus: